asyncapi/website/content/docs/getting-started/servers.md

           pattern: '^hello .+$'
 {{</code>}}

 We added a new section called "servers" in our AsyncAPI document.
-Note that it's an array because we can have multiple servers, e.g., production, staging, development, etc.
+Note that the object is an array because we can have multiple servers such as staging, production, and development.

 > Hint: YAML arrays are denoted by a `-` (dash) symbol.

-You might have noticed that the example mentions Kafka.
-This is just an example.
-You can use any protocol, the most common being `amqp` (known for RabbitMQ), `mqtt` (widely adopted by the Internet of Things and mobile apps), `ws` (WebSockets are frequently used in browsers), and `http` (used in HTTP streaming APIs.)
+You might have noticed that the example mentions a Kafka example.
+You can use almost any protocol.
+For example, the most commons are `amqp` (known for RabbitMQ), `mqtt` (widely adopted by the Internet of Things and mobile apps), `ws` (WebSockets are frequently used in browsers), and `http` (used in HTTP streaming APIs.)

 {{<important>}}
 The "servers" section defines where your application should connect to start sending and receiving messages.
-If you are using a {{<link "https://fmvilas.com/event-driven-architectures-asyncapi/">}}broker-centric architecture{{</link>}} (like Kafka, RabbitMQ, ...), this is usually the URL of the broker.
-If you're doing the classic client-server model (like in REST APIs), then your server should be the URL of your application.
+1. If you are using a {{<link "https://fmvilas.com/event-driven-architectures-asyncapi/">}}broker-centric architecture{{</link>}}such as Kafka or RabbitMQ, usually you specify the URL of the broker.
+2. If you have the classic client-server model such as for REST APIs, then your server should be the URL of your application.
 {{</important>}}

 ## Conclusion

-Now we know where our application connects to start receiving "hello {name}" messages.
+Now we know where our application connects to and can start receiving "hello {name}" messages.

 Go to the next chapter and [learn how to create a publisher](/docs/getting-started/create-publisher).